octokit/octokit.net/README.md

 ## Getting Started

-Octokit is a GitHub API client library for .NET and is available on NuGet:
+Octokit is a GitHub API client library for .NET and is [available on NuGet](https://www.nuget.org/packages/Octokit/):

 ```
-Install-Package Octokit
+dotnet add package Octokit
 ```

 There is also an IObservable based GitHub API client library for .NET using Reactive Extensions:

 ```
-Install-Package Octokit.Reactive
+dotnet add package Octokit.Reactive
 ```